nus-cs2103-AY2223S2/tp/docs/team/statspadders.md

     * What it does: Keeping the field NAME as the primary requirement, and remove the mandatory requirement of all other fields.
     * Justification: In our daily lives, it is difficult to have complete contact information for individuals.
 It is a poor idea if ModCheck prevents someone from adding a person's contact information because he is lacking a required field.
     * Highlights: Allow users to add contacts to ModCheck in a swift !
-    * Credits: Thanks to Joel for suggesting this issue.
+    * Credits: Thanks to @joellow88 for suggesting this issue.

 * **Code contributed**:
     * [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=statspadders&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)